Sagamore-creator/CodePay/README.md

 ## Transaction Info
 - Outgoing or incoming transaction
 - Formatted date
-- Sender phone number
+- Sender phone number (logical to show this only on incoming transactions)
-- Receiver phone number
+- Receiver phone number (logical to show this only on outgoing transactions)
 - Note (reference)
 - Amount and currency
-- Repeat button (Opens prefilled Send Money scene)
+- Repeat button (Opens prefilled Send Money scene) (logical to show this only when you are sender)

 ## Add Money
 - Enter amount and PUT new balance (/account)

 ## Send Money
-- Recepient phone number
+- Recipient phone number
 - Prefill sender currency
 - Add note (reference)
 - Enter sum

 Validation
-- Check if recepient exists
+- Check if recipient exists
-- Check if recepient currency is equal to your currency
+- Check if recipient currency is equal to your currency
 - Check if your sender balance is sufficient

 After validation
 - Create new trasaction and POST (/transaction)
-- Change recepient Account balance and PUT (/account)
+- Change recipient Account balance and PUT (/account)
 - Change sender Account balance and PUT (/account)

 ## Settings
 - Update password (/user)
 - Update currency (/account)
 - Update phone number (first update /user, then update /account, then update locally saved information)

+When updating phone number, do not change history.
+Old transactions will contain old phone number, new ones - new phone number

 # Technical Requirements